 The Faculty of Law has a strong tradition of working to enhance the Aboriginal voice in our community and within the legal profession more broadly.
 We proactively recruit Aboriginal students for both our JD and Graduate programs, provide specialized support to Aboriginal students, offer innovative courses in Aboriginal law, and host outreach and recruitment events specifically aimed at Aboriginal students.
 The Faculty has one of the highest graduation rates for students of Aboriginal heritage in the country.
 Our Aboriginal students have gone on to leading positions at the bar, in the public service, and in the judiciary.

 The Aboriginal Law Program at the Faculty of Law offers a wide variety of classroom and experiential learning opportunities to students who are interested in Aboriginal issues.
-Students can compete in the Kawaskimhon Aboriginal Moot, work on the student-run Indigenous Law Journal, engage with Aboriginal scholars and professionals with activities such as the Gladue Practicum Program and deepen their educational experience with the new Certificate in Aboriginal Legal Studies.
+Students can compete in the Kawaskimhon Aboriginal Moot, work on the student-run Indigenous Law Journal, engage with Aboriginal scholars and professionals with activities such as the Gladue Practicum Program and the Aboriginal Peoples and Canadian Law Practicum, and deepen their educational experience with the Certificate in Aboriginal Legal Studies.
+Additionally, students can gain practical experience by participating in the Clinical Program with Aboriginal Legal Services Toronto.

 Our Aboriginal application category is designed to identify exceptional students who will bring a broad and complex set of life experiences to the study of law.
 We strive to build a diverse and unique community of students who will forge lifelong friendships as they learn with and from each other.
 Aboriginal applicants are requested to outline in their personal statements their interest in, identification with, and connection to their communities.